BRF Grant Applications

 - Any contractor quotes you have received with relation to your Project.

 - We will only issue a grant when the work is completed.

 - Before payment we inspect the work and request to see the final invoice.

 We reserve the right to request to see all proof of permissions before payment.
-If we are not satisfied the relevant permissions have not be sought, we will not pay the grant.
+If we are not satisfied that the relevant permissions have been sought, we will not pay the grant.

 The Bell Repair Fund has up to 20 Trustees who manage and run the Fund.
 We meet at least twice a year.
 The Trustees are appointed by the General Committee of the Association at their March meeting.
 When any Trustee is appointed they are asked to declare their eligibility as we are a registered charity.